silverpip/silverpip.github.io/_posts/2012-09-23-boy-or-girl?.md

+---
+title: Boy or Girl?
+date: 2012-09-23 21:18:51
+category: blog
+tag: vintage
+---
         Well, umm, yes.
 I did sort of fail on my promise to write about the sonogram.
 I say sort of because I actually did write, but then forgot to post it.
 Because right now I am Ellie Space Ditz.
 And I do not actually feel bad because I do not think anyone out there is so wrapped up in my life as to be chewing their nails over my sonogram.
 But I did promise, if only to myself, and it is a very silly sort of fail.
 Though not as silly as some I’ve known lately…

 So here is my post, rather late, but refrigerator fresh: